JAG-010/aws-crc/README.md

 ## Create CI/CD pipeline using GH Actions for backend
 Use GitHub actions to create a CI/CD pipeline to trigger terraform plan and apply

+## Create API Gateway to communicate to Lambda
+Created REST API to using API Gateway to communicate with Lambda function.
+Make sure to enable CORS

 ## Progress
 | Date | Milestone |